ivpk/uapi/openapi/docs.md

    model](https://semiceu.github.io/style-guide/1.0.0/gc-conceptual-model-conventions.html).

-3. DSA tables marked as ready for publishing are converted into JSON Schemas and merged with UDTS OpenAPI specification template to produce final OpenAPI specification, which is published in **API Gateway**.
+3. DSA tables marked as ready for publishing are converted into JSON Schemas and merged with UAPI OpenAPI specification template to produce final OpenAPI specification, which is published in **API Gateway**.

    At the same time list of available authorization scopes are generated from